 Notice that measure barlines, | |, demark an equal duration of measured time.
 However, notes travel along this musical 'sidewalk' in meaningful phrase groups, unaware of barlines.
 This sense of rhythm is beyond written measures.

-Just as melodies are phrases of notes that relay ideas to us, rhythm supports the total idea of a melody or song.
-We break up phrases into measured segments, to reproduce a song.
+Just as melodies are phrases of notes that relay ideas to us, rhythm supports the total idea of a song.
+We break up phrases into measured segments, to reproduce musical thoughts.
 Both note phrases and rhythm work together.
 Spiritually speaking, music is never just symbols on a page, but inspiration.

 Recommended reading: Sound Waves